naoto-aoki-fy/qasm2cpp/README.md

 # qasm2cpp

 This repository contains a simple translator from [OpenQASM 3](https://openqasm.github.io/) to C++‑like code.
-The `qasm2cpp.py` script reads an OpenQASM file and prints C++ source that relies on a minimal runtime provided in `qasm_common.hpp`.
+The `qasm2cpp.py` script reads an OpenQASM file and prints C++ source that relies on a minimal runtime provided in `qasm.hpp`.

 The folder `openqasm` is a copy of the official OpenQASM specification and examples for reference.
 Only the translator script and the small header in this directory are required to use the converter.